 The first component is Personal Financial Basics.
 This segment introduces participants to a broad base of topics including banking and credit cards, investing and income taxes.
 Most of those who take it are college–age young adults.

 Another segment, Life Events, is aimed at individuals in their twenties and thirties, who might be about to get married, buy a house, change jobs or have a child.
 A third, Protecting Your Wealth, introduces insurance and estate planning.
-It also shows participants how to recognize and thwart identity theft, a growing problem in today's wired world.
+It also shows participants how to recognize and thwart identity theft, a growing problem in today's wired world, and how to manage their online reputation and protect their digital assets.
 Two other sections, Trusts and Managing Business, can assist young adults with understanding the fundamentals of being a trust beneficiary, and how to start a business or take over the family firm.

 But perhaps the most important segment, for children of any age, is Giving Back, since philanthropic giving is at the core of almost every family's set of values.
 Included in this segment is an in–depth offering called Your Philanthropic Journey, where participants are guided through a series of exercises to develop a focused, strategic giving plan based on their values and interests.